The Paquete Habana: Fuller's dissent

-Justice Fuller delivered a dissenting opinion, which was joined by Justices Harlan and McKenna.
-Fuller essentially agreed with the federal government's position and argued that the capture of fishing vessels as prizes had been in accordance with both customary international law and militarily necessary and that any exemption is under the discretion of the President as the nation's executive.
+Chief Justice Fuller delivered a dissenting opinion, which was joined by Justices Harlan and McKenna.
+Fuller essentially agreed with the federal government's position and argued that the capture of fishing vessels as prizes had been both in accordance with customary international law and militarily necessary, and that any exemption is under the discretion of the President as the nation's executive.